-To cope with this problem, we add a preprocessing step to the algorithm, in which the rings of the molecules are found and marked.
-One way to do this is to use the normal algorithm to find a substructure covering a given ring structure as well as a given molecule, where the search neglects the atom and bond types.
-In our current implementation we confined ourselves to rings with five and six atoms, because these are most interesting to chemists, but it is obvious that the approach can easily be extended to rings of other sizes.

-In the search process itself, whenever an extension adds a bond to a fragment that is part of a ring, not only this bond, but the whole ring is added (all bonds and atoms of the ring are added in one step).
-As a consequence, the depth of the search tree is reduced (the basic algorithm needs five or six levels to construct a ring bond by bond) and many of the redundant searches of the basic algorithm are avoided, which leads to enormous speed-ups.
-For example, in this way the number of fragments generated for the steroid shown in Figure 5 reduces to 93.
+To cope with this problem, a preprocessing step is added to the algorithm, in which rings of the molecules are found and marked.
+This is done by a simple depth first search that is restricted in depth to the maximum size of rings that are to be found.
+Usually it suffices to find rings with five and six atoms, because these are most interesting to chemists.
+In the search process itself, whenever an extension adds a ring bond to a fragment, not only this bond, but the whole ring is added (all bonds and atoms of the ring are added in one step).
+As a consequence, the depth of the search tree is reduced (from five or six levels to construct a ring to one) and much of redundant search of the basic algorithm is avoided, which leads to enormous speed-ups.
+For example, the number of fragments generated for the steroid shown in Figure 5 reduces to 93.

-On the NCI-HIV database our implementation of the basic algorithm (without one step ring extensions) generates 407,364 fragments in CA that have a support higher than 15%, for which it needs 45 minutes.
+On the NCI-HIV database our implementation of the basic algorithm generates 407,364 fragments in CA that have a support higher than 15%, for which it needs 45 minutes.
 Using ring extensions reduces the number of fragments to 456 which are generated in 13 seconds.

-A more detailed illustration of the gains resulting from one step ring extensions is provided by the diagrams shown in Figure 6.
+Another illustration of the gains resulting from one step ring extensions is provided by the diagrams shown in Figure 6.
 They display the number of nodes per level in the search tree for the two versions of the algorithm.
 As can be seen in the left diagram, the search tree of the basic algorithm has a width of approximately 80,000 fragments and a depth of 22 levels.
 In contrast to this, the width of the search tree using one step ring extensions is approximately 80 fragments, almost a factor of 1000 less.